 Based on the description of the current state value stream mapping, the total production time for one pallet of plastic sacks at the finishing workstation is 34,054.80 seconds, with 31,543.42 seconds dedicated to value-added activities and 2,511.38 seconds for non-value-added activities.
 This significant figure indicates that, overall, the production flow at PT Surya Plastindo's finishing workstation has been running efficiently, in line with the direction of the head of production.
-However, the production output remains inconsistent with the PPIC's production plan or master production schedule.
-The number of sacks ordered differs from the number processed.
-In addition to overproduction, the finishing workstation at PT Surya Plastindo still faces issues with defective sacks.
+However, the production output remains inconsistent with the PPIC's production plan or master production, the finishing workstation at PT Surya Plastindo still faces issues with defective sacks.
 Figure 1 illustrates the complete production process of PT Surya Plastindo's finishing workstation.